About this Update:

 5. Why do you still have some items in your disclosure list that are incongruent with the new guiding principles?

 The application of these new guidelines across our organization began in 2016 and is ongoing.
-There may be items on this disclosure list that occurred prior to the implementation of our guiding principles.
-Those items are disclosed, as part of our ongoing commitment to disclosure at regular intervals, all funding of well-being scientific research and partnerships from January 1, 2010 to June 30, 2017, that meet our inclusion criteria on this website.
+There may be items on the disclosure list that occurred prior to the implementation of our guiding principles.
+Those items are disclosed, as part of our ongoing commitment to disclosure at regular intervals, all funding of well-being scientific research and partnerships from Jan.
+1, 2010 to Dec.
+31, 2018 that meet our inclusion criteria on this website.
 This website is updated twice yearly.

 6. Why do you continue to support research at all?

 The Coca-Cola Company is long-time supporter of education and we believe it is imperative to support the work of universities in ongoing scientific inquiry related to our beverages, ingredients and people’s health.
 However, we are evolving our approach to funding well-being scientific research and partnerships.
-In early 2016, we began to implement a set of new guiding principles that define how our Company will provide financial support of well-being scientific research and partnerships.
-Please click here for more information.
+In early 2016, we began to implement a set of new guiding principles to better define how our Company will provide financial support of well-being scientific research and partnerships.
+Under these new guidelines the Company will not provide, either directly or through a third party (such as a trade association), all of the funding for well-being scientific research.
+We will instead provide financial support for such research only if a non-Coca-Cola entity funds at least 50% of the cost.

 General Questions about Transparency